assume-breach/Helpful-Scripts/Linux FileServer Creator/README.md

 An insecure file server build script.
-All users on the network will have access to the files stored on this server.
+This is meant for a quick standalone file server where all users on the network will have full access.
+No OPSEC has been taken into account.
+Use accordingly.